Welcome to the Vo Lab!

 For potential summer research

-If you are a local high school or undergraduate student (MSU or non-MSU) who would like to do summer research with us, contact Dr. Tommy Vo by April to learn about opportunities for the upcoming summer.
+If you are a local high school or undergraduate student (MSU or non-MSU) who would like to do summer research with us, contact Dr. Tommy Vo by March/April to learn about opportunities for the upcoming summer.
 Summer research would typically occur between early June - early August.